flowgrind/flowgrind/README.md

 Building flowgrind
 ==================

 Flowgrind builds cleanly on *Linux*, *FreeBSD*, and *Mac OS X*.
 Other operating systems are currently not planned to be supported.
-Flowgrind expects `libxmlrpc-c` to be available.
+Flowgrind expects `libxmlrpc-c` and OSSP `uuid` to be available.
 Additionally, for the optional advanced traffic generation and automatic dump support `libgsl ` an `libpcap` should be installed.

 Flowgrind is built using GNU autotools on all supported platforms.
 You can build it using the following commands: